telstra/MessagingAPI-v2/Introduction.md

 ![Messaging API Logo](https://dev.telstra.com/sites/default/files/FroBotResize_1.png)
 ## Introduction
-Send and receive SMS and MMS messages using Telstra’s enterprise grade Messaging API product.
+Send and receive SMS and MMS messages using Telstra’s enterprise grade Messaging API.
 Get your dedicated Australian number, and start sending and receiving messages to anywhere in the world today.

 ## Features
 Messaging API provides these features